AishwaryaR01/Bellabeat_CaseStudy_GDAC/AR_Bellabeat.md

 ## Recommendations

-Extending these trends to Bellbeat customers, a significant section may have to commute to their workplace (possibly follwing a 9am - 6pm schedule).
+Extending these trends to Bellabeat customers, a significant section may have to commute to their workplace (possibly follwing a 9am - 6pm schedule).
 In particular, desk jobs suggests higher amount of inactivity due to longer seating hourse (further adding to a sedentary activity